Secret to Good Banana Fritters Recipe

 Learn how to maintain the correct cooking oil temperature.
-If the cooking oil temperature dips too low, then you will end up with greasy banana fritters.
-If it is too hot, then the crust will get burnt before the fritter is properly cooked.
+If the cooking oil temperature dips too low you will end up with greasy banana fritters.
+If it is too hot the crust will get burnt before the fritter is properly cooked.
 Deep-fry thermometer will help.

 Fry at High Temperature

-Another tip is to make sure the frying oil is hot; reaching the temperature of 325 °F (185 °C) before you start to deep fry.
-This will also minimize oil absorption when deep frying banana fritters, hence reducing fat and calories to a lower level.
+Another tip is to make sure the frying oil is hot reaching the temperature of 325 °F (185 °C) before you start to deep fry.
+This will also minimize oil absorption, hence reducing fat and calory levels.

 Use New Cooking Oil

-When possible, use new clean cooking oil.
-When you fry the banana fritters, chances are there will be some left over batters.
-Remove them as these will burn and give out a burnt flavor to the oil, which will taint your banana fritters.
+Always use new clean cooking oil and not previously used cooking oil.
+When you fry banana fritters chances are there will be some left over batters.
+Remove them as these will burn and give out a burnt flavor to the oil.

-Whenever possible cut them into similar-size pieces.
-This way, they will fry at a similar rate.
+Whenever possible cut them into similar-size pieces as they will then fry at a similar rate.

-For a crispy batter, the banana fritter needs to be submerged and surrounded by hot cooking oil.
-Hence, do not fry too many bananas at any one time.
+For a crispy batter, the banana fritter must be submerged and surrounded by hot cooking oil.
+So do not fry too many bananas at any one time.
 This will also reduce the chances of a soggy and greasy banana fritter.